Support Toronto Free-Net

 • Two Linux machines that act as both X-Windows boxes and servers

-• A Sun SPARCstation IPX
+• A Sun Blade

 • Several other boxes in different stages of (dis)repair that make periodic visits to the network